flanglet/kanzi-cpp/README.md

 Kanzi is a lossless data compressor, not an archiver.
 It uses checksums (optional but recommended) to validate data integrity but does not have a mechanism for data recovery.
 It also lacks data deduplication across files.
 However, Kanzi generates a bitstream that is seekable (one or several consecutive blocks can be decompressed without the need for the whole bitstream to be decompressed).

-For more details, check https://github.com/flanglet/kanzi/wiki.
+For more details, see [Wiki](https://github.com/flanglet/kanzi/wiki) and [Q&A](https://github.com/flanglet/kanzi/wiki/q&a)

-See how to reuse the C and C++ APIs here: https://github.com/flanglet/kanzi-cpp/wiki/Using-and-extending-the-code
+See how to reuse the C and C++ APIs: [here](https://github.com/flanglet/kanzi-cpp/wiki/Using-and-extending-the-code)

 There is a Java implementation available here: https://github.com/flanglet/kanzi